leimao/Auto-Red-Eye-Remover/README.md

 ## Introduction

-This is a simple automatic red eye remover implemented using OpenCV C++.
-It uses a naive red eye detection and correction algorithm.
+This is a simple automatic red eye remover implemented using OpenCV and C++.
+It uses a naive red eye detection and correction algorithm and works well in practice.
 More complicated algorithms could be found in literatures.

 ## Dependencies